 |SOWK 587ab||Integrative Learning for Social Work Practice||2-2|

 |SOWK 611||Leadership in the Social Work Profession and Organizations: Theory and Practice||3|

 |Plus 9 additional units of concentration courses and 9 additional units of Social Work electives|

 Field education is an integral part of the Master of Social Work curriculum.
 Two year-long field education courses are required.
 In the foundation year, the field courses include: 16 hours per week in field placement and participation in a field seminar on campus.
 In the concentration year, students are typically in placement 20 hours per week.
 Field education takes place in selected agencies and centers, which represent the complete range of social services.
 Field placements are approved on the basis of the quality of their professional practice, commitment to social justice and to addressing social work problems, interest in participating in professional education, and ability to make personnel and resources available.
 Field instructors, who are employed by either the agency or the school, are responsible for teaching students in their field placements.
-The assistant dean for field education is administratively responsible for all field assignments.
+The associate dean for field education is administratively responsible for all field assignments.

 Each placement in field education is made on an individual basis which takes into consideration the following: geographic location, previous experiences, future goals, professional interests, special needs and stipend requirements.
 In these placements, students engage in selected and organized social work activities that provide practical experience in applying skills learned in the classroom.